amymanning1/my-coe-332-hws/homework07/README.md

 ### Build a New Image from the Dockerfile
 To build a new image using the existing Dockerfile in this repo, `docker build -t <dockerhubusername>/auto_trends_app:2.0 .` filling in the <> with your Docker Hub username.
 Check that the image built using `docker images`.
 You will have to rebuild the image using the above command any time you change the python app or Dockerfile.
 To push the built image to docker, `docker push<dockerhubusername>/auto_trends_app:2.0` Replace the image in `amym-test-flask-deployment.yml` image name to `<yourdockerhubusername>/auto_trends_app:2.0` instead of amymanning1 as the username.
 ## Launch the Containerized App & Redis from kube-access
+**Important Note** in the student vm (or something similar, not kube-access) edit the `amym-test-flask-deployment.yml` file such that the `value:<some IP>` is the value of the redis-pvc service IP address.
+This should be the same IP address that you later curl with once exec'd into py-debugger.
+You can access this IP by typing `kubectl get services` inside kubernetes.
+Edit the flask deployment file outside kubernetes, then push it to github and update the docker image.
+Make sure you do this before you pull the git repo to your kube-access.
 To launch the program, the safest bet is to follow this line of commands:
 1. Type the command `ssh kube-access` to get inside kubernetes
 2. Follow the instructions in the section titled 'Cloning the Git Repository' and type `cd /my-coe-332-hws/homework07`